sourab-jadav/react-fullstack/readMe.md

 - see the changes in dashboard.jsx line 53 to 59
 - TaskList.jsx line 12 to 21
 - Main.jsx line 23 to 28
+## Routing

+- let's add Routing capabilities to the Main.jsx

+` npm install react-router-dom@4.3.1 --save `

+- if you don't specify save this could create problems when you are deploying site

+` npm install --save history@4.7.2`

+create new file called history.js import a method called createBrowserHistory from 'history' this is used by react router to see what it is now and what was in the past add Route to the ConnectedDashboardComponent

+- files
+Main.jsx line 33 to 51